bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 ### Accessibility
 The `<b-pagination>` component provides many features to support assistive technology users, including `aria-label`, `aria-posinset` and `aria-setsize`.
-The features are automatically aplied, and can be cusomized.
+The attributes are automatically aplied, and can be cusomized.

+Whan pagination is controling anohter component on the page (such as `<b-table>`), add the `aria-controls="<element-id>"` attribute to `<b-pagination>` and set its value to the `id` of the element it is controling.
+This will help non-sighted users know what component is being updated/controlled.

-#### Accessibility:
+#### ARIA labels:
-`<b-pagination>` provides various `*-label-*` props which are used to set the `aria-label` attributes on the various elements within the component, to help users of assistive technology.
+`<b-pagination>` provides various `*-label-*` props which are used to set the `aria-label` attributes on the various elements within the component, which will help users of assistive technology.

 | Prop | `aria-label` content default